-7.2.1 Buglife is a UK charity dedicated to the conservation, education and policy change to protect insects, bugs and invertebrates and enhance their populations across the UK.
-Invertebrates, making up seven of every ten species on the planet, are vital to human life from creating nutrient rich soli to providing essential pollination services.
+7.2.1 Buglife is a UK charity, and Europe's only charity dedicated to the conservation of all invertebrates.
+Their work includes restoring nature, species recovery, education and awareness raising, campaigning and saving important invertebrate sites from development.
+Invertebrates, making up 70% of all species on the planet, are vital to human life from creating nutrient rich soils to providing essential pollination services.
 A UK Parliamentary Report published in March 2024 stated that the economic value of pollinator insects alone to the UK is around £500 million (House of Commons Committee, 2024).

-- 7.2.2 However, insect decline, driven by habitat loss and fragmentation, climate change, alien species, light pollution, pesticides and other aspects of agricultural intensification.
-In April 2024 the results of the 2023 Bugs Matter Citizen Science Survey was published which shows that the abundance of flying insects sampled on vehicle number plates has fallen by 76% since 2004 in Scotland6. - 7.2.3 Statkraft recognises the importance of insects and bugs to our ecosystems and is a corporate partner of Buglife to promote the recognition of the importance of invertebrates.
-All Statkraft's onshore wind developments' NEMPs are reviewed, amended where appropriate, and approved by Buglife to ensure Statkraft maximises opportunities to provide bespoke habitat management measures that will increase invertebrate populations across our projects.
+7.2.2 However, insect numbers are in decline, driven by habitat loss and fragmentation, climate change, alien species, light pollution, pesticides and other aspects of agricultural intensification.
+In April 2024 the results of the 2023 Bugs Matter Citizen Science Survey was published which shows that the abundance of flying insects sampled on vehicle number plates has fallen by 76% since 2004 in Scotland.

+7.2.3 Statkraft recognises the importance of insects and bugs to our ecosystems and is a corporate partner of Buglife to promote the recognition of the importance of invertebrates.
+All Statkraft's onshore wind developments' Biodiversity Strategies are reviewed, amended where appropriate, and approved by Buglife to ensure Statkraft maximises opportunities to provide bespoke habitat management measures that will increase invertebrate populations across our projects.

-If we and the rest of the back-boned animals were to disappear overnight, the rest of the world would get on pretty well.
+'If we and the rest of the back-boned animals were to disappear overnight, the rest of the world would get on pretty well.
 But if the invertebrates were to disappear, the world's ecosystems would collapse.'
 Sir David Attenborough

-7.2.4 Buglife will support Statkraft in the implementation of our NEMPs following projects consents as well as providing a focus on monitoring the effectiveness of the measures during operation.
+7.2.4 Buglife will support Statkraft in the implementation of our BEPs following project consents as well as providing a focus on monitoring the effectiveness of the measures during operation.